 Each lender will have different parameters for you to meet.
 As we have established relationships with numerous lenders, we can apply for special dispensation, depending on the circumstances.

-Each lender will carry out a credit check before offering you a Mortgage.
+Credit checks with be carried out by each lender before offering you a Mortgage.
 However, if you have bad credit, depending on the amounts involved and the time since, you still may pass with certain lenders.

 You are likely to have less choice with regards to mortgage options, however, the options we present may suit your needs perfectly.